ismail-amouma/Open_Pharmacy_Finder_Web_App/README.md

 ## API Key

-In order to use the Pharmacy Finder App, you need to obtain an API key from the Google Places API.
-Follow the instructions provided by Google to generate an API key and ensure it is kept secure.
+In order to use the Pharmacy Finder App, you need to obtain an API key from the serpe API.
+Follow the instructions provided by serpe.dev to generate an API key and ensure it is kept secure.
 Replace `'YOUR_API_KEY'` in the `app.py` file with your actual API key.

 ## Contributing